xjoaoalvesx/smartex_frontend_challenge/README.md

 ## Run the Application Locally

-> Keep in mind that Angular CLI is required to run the application
+> Keep in mind that Node/NPM and Angular CLI are required to run the application

 * Go into the /app folder
+* Run `npm i` to install project dependencies
 * Run `ng serve` to compile and start the application
 * Browse to http://localhost:4200 (4200 should be the default port)